haimiaozh/MetaInv-Net/README.md

   - scipy=1.3.1=py36h7c811a0_0
   - pytorch=1.3.1

-These packages can be installed via executing the code:
+These packages can be installed via executing the code, i.e.,

 ```
 conda install python